Thelastlineofcode/Astrology-Synthesis/E2E_TESTING_GUIDE.md

-# E2E Testing Guide - Roots Revealed
+# E2E Testing Guide - Mula: The Root

 ## Overview

-This document describes the comprehensive E2E testing suite for the Roots Revealed astrology application.
+This document describes the comprehensive E2E testing suite for the Mula astrology application.
 The test suite ensures quality, performance, accessibility, and mobile responsiveness across all user flows.

 ## Test Coverage